The Princess and the Goblin (film): Plot

 Curdie escapes and warns his father, who then plans to investigate the goblin kingdom himself.
 Instead, Curdie sneaks out that night and returns to the goblin realm to find out more about their plans, hearing Froglip's plan is that he shall abduct the Princess and marry her, thereby forcing the humans to accept the goblins as their rulers.
 However, the goblins discover him and trap him in a makeshift dungeon.
-That same night, Irene and Turnip follow a magic invisible thread given to her by her grandmother, and are led to Curdie.
+That same night, Irene follows a magic invisible thread given to her by her grandmother, and are led to Curdie.
 Irene frees Curdie and together they escape the goblins.
 The miners are warned of the flooding plan and begin erecting supports to keep the tunnels free of water.

 The goblins launch their attack on the castle from a hidden tunnel and quickly gain the upper hand.
 After Curdie shows the people of the kingdom how to fight the goblins — namely, by stomping their feet and singing — they manage to successfully chase them out of the castle.
 However, as the goblins retreat, they unleash the floodwaters in a last-ditch effort to wipe out the humans.

 Curdie realizes that if the miners are successful, the water will have nowhere to go but up and end up flooding the castle.
 He tries to get everyone to leave and finds Irene being held captive by Froglip.
 At that moment, the floodwaters arrive and wash them to the ramparts.
-Curdie and Irene is on the edge and Froglip shows up to get Irene.
+Curdie and Irene are on the edge and Froglip shows up to get Irene.
 With Irene's help, Curdie is able to knock Froglip off of the castle to his demise, saving the kingdom.
 As the water recedes, the people of the kingdom celebrate their victory in song.